“Now if anyone builds on this foundation with gold, silver, precious stones, wood, hay, straw…”

 Having dealt with the foundation, Paul now turns to the superstructure.

 Now if anyone builds on this foundation

 We can build on the foundation of Christ and His work with durable materials or flammable materials.
 Durable ministry rests on the person and work of Christ.
-Combustible ministry rests on anything else, like the Corinthians who had a penchant to rest their beliefs on the philosophy of Greece.
+Combustible ministry rests on anything else, like the Corinthians, who had a penchant for resting their beliefs on the philosophy of Greece.

 There are six materials by which we may build the church – three combustible and three permanent.
 We have a choice to build the church with either of these two categories.